St Martins House – more than just a Conference Centre

 At the Heart of Leicester's Historic Quarter

-St Martins House Conference Centre stands in the heart of the historic quarter of the city of Leicester.
+St Martins House stands in the heart of the historic quarter of the city of Leicester.
 Beneath it are the foundations of the fort that was the basis for Roman Leicester, and on top of that lie medieval and more contemporary remains.
 It sits right next to the Guildhall and St Martin’s Cathedral and within a few minutes’ walk are some of the hidden gems of Leicester’s heritage – from the Jewry Wall to the Magazine, and from St Nicholas Church to the Castle.

 More to St Martins House St Martins House – Community

-All the following voluntary and charitable groups operate from our Donaldson Centre and Booth Hall, serving different sectors of the wider community in partnership with St Martins House.
+A number of charitable groups operate from our Donaldson Centre and Booth Hall, serving different sectors of the wider community in partnership with St Martins House.